geoffreyangus/cs106r/notes.md

 Simply put, computer science is **the art of using computers to solve problems**.
 Computers can be used to solve a remarkably diverse set of problems, and that is why the visions of computer science listed above are so varied.
 The bottom line is: if we are getting a computer to solve a problem that it couldn't before, then we are practicing computer science – it doesn't matter what that problem is.
 So, as you begin this course, we'd recommend that you don't dwell too much on preconceived notions of what you think computer science is or isnt.
 Rather, come with an open mind and along the way consider: what problems would I like a computer to solve?

-## What is Computer Programming?
+## What is a Computer and what is Computer Programming?
-Computers come in many forms.
-If you're reading these notes on a laptop, you are, of course, using a computer.
-If you're reading on a smartphone, you are using a computer as well.
-Computers can be large and powerful, like [IBM's Summit supercomputer](https://techcrunch.com/2018/06/08/ibms-new-summit-supercomputer-for-the-doe-delivers-200-petaflops/), or very small and specialized, like the computer in a [pacemaker](https://www.nhlbi.nih.gov/node/3465).
-Computers can be old: [Ada Lovelace](https://www.nytimes.com/interactive/2018/obituaries/overlooked-ada-lovelace.html) was the first to program a computer – she did so in 1837.
+Let's nail down exactly what we mean when we say "computer".
+In everyday speech, the word computer usually refers to laptops and desktops, like the one you're reading these notes on.
+However, in reality, a computer is a much more general concept and most computers hardly resemble laptops.
+The most powerful computers in the world, like [IBM's Summit supercomputer](https://techcrunch.com/2018/06/08/ibms-new-summit-supercomputer-for-the-doe-delivers-200-petaflops/), can take up a full-room's worth of space.
+Other computers are incredibly small and specialized, like the computer inside a [pacemaker](https://www.nhlbi.nih.gov/node/3465).
 Computers show up in places you might not expect them: microwave ovens, digital watches, traffic lights, microscopes, and MRI machines all have computers embedded inside them.
-So what ties all of these machines together?
-What makes them **computers**?
+If most computers lack screens or keyboards and don't resemble the computers to we're familiar with, what makes them computers?
+What ties all of these machines together?

-A computer consists only of a few physical components that allow it to perform four basic functions:
+A **computer** is a programmable, information-processing machine.
+It consists of a few physical components that allow it to perform four basic functions:
 1. _Input information_

    This is how the computer gets information from the world.
 We input information into our computers through our keyboard when we type.
 We're also inputting information into computers when we use a video camera or microphone.
 When we log onto a website, our computer receives input from an internet connection.
 Computers also receive input from permanent storage devices like hard drives.